L. V. Gangadhara Sastry

-Lakkavajhala Venkata Gangadhara Sastry is an Indian singer and composer.
+Dr.Lakkavajhala Venkata Gangadhara Sastry is an Indian singer and composer.
 He established Bhagavadgita foundation to spread its importance.
 He recorded complete verses of Bhagavadgita in audio format.
 As a playback singer, he sang more than 100 songs in Telugu and Kannada films.

 Personal life

-Sri L V Gangadhara Sastry was born on 27 June 1967 in Avanigadda, Krishna district, Andhra Pradesh, to L. Kasiviswanadha Sarma and Srilakshmi.
+Sri Dr. L.V.
+Gangadhara Sastry was born on 27 June 1967 in Avanigadda, Krishna district, Andhra Pradesh, to L. Kasiviswanadha Sarma and Srilakshmi.
 His parents had some knowledge of classical music.
 He learned music basics from them.
 He became a follower of Ghantasala.
 He completed a B.A from Acharya Nagarjuna University.
-He worked as a film journalist in Eenadu group from 1990–2002.
+He worked as a film journalist in Eenadu group from 1990 to 2002.

 Bhagavadgita

 He recorded over 700 verses along with Telugu meanings after 7 years of extensive research.

 Awards

-He received Kala Ratna award from the government of Andhra Pradesh in 2017.
+He received Kala Ratna award from the government of Andhra Pradesh in 2017 and Sangeet Natak Akademi Award in 2023.